 PART 2 – SIMULATION

 In Part 2A you will hear 6 recordings in which a pilot or controller is talking in a non-routine aviation situation.
-After each recording, you
+After each

-should show you understand the situation fully by reporting your answers to 2 questions: “what was the message?”, and “who do you
+recording, you should show you understand the situation fully by reporting your answers to 2 questions: “what was the

-think was speaking, a pilot or a controller?”.
-You will be given a Task Card to remind you of these 2 questions.
-The examiner will ask you
+message?”, and “who do you think was speaking, a pilot or a controller?”.
+You will be given a Task Card to remind you of these 2

-to “report what you can”.
-You should show that you understood the situation by reporting it either in your own words or using the words
+questions.
+The examiner will ask you to “report what you can”.
+You should show that you understood the situation by reporting

-in the recording.
+it either in your own words or using the words in the recording.
 All the information in the situation is important.
-This includes stating what the message was and who was speaking
+This includes

-(whether it was a pilot or controller).
-If you do not give all of the information, it will affect your score.
+stating what the message was and who was speaking (whether it was a pilot or controller).
+If you do not give all of the

 You will receive a Task Card that looks like this to remind you of the questions.